scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

   * cluster_name - ``cat /etc/scylla/scylla.yaml | grep cluster_name``
   * seeds - ``cat /etc/scylla/scylla.yaml | grep seeds:``
   * endpoint_snitch - ``cat /etc/scylla/scylla.yaml | grep endpoint_snitch``
-  * Scylla version - ``scylla --version``
+  * ScyllaDB version - ``scylla --version``

 ---------
 Procedure
 ---------

 #.
-Install Scylla on a new node, see :doc:`Getting Started</getting-started/index>` for further instructions.
-Follow the Scylla install procedure up to ``scylla.yaml`` configuration phase.
-Ensure that the Scylla version of the new node is identical to the other nodes in the cluster.
+Install ScyllaDB on a new node, see :doc:`Getting Started</getting-started/index>` for further instructions.
+Follow the ScyllaDB install procedure up to ``scylla.yaml`` configuration phase.
+Ensure that the ScyllaDB version of the new node is identical to the other nodes in the cluster.

    .. include:: /operating-scylla/procedures/cluster-management/_common/match_version.rst